aurimas13/Machine-Learning-Goodness/100DaysOfMLCode/README.md

 # Could AI revolutionise Drug Discovery? | Day 49

 - Read article on Graph Machine Learning for Drug Discovery.
 As DL applciations have been on the rise in Drug Discoveryy yet Graph Machine Learning has gained considerable attention for its exceptional ability to model graph-structured biomedical data and investigate their properties and functional relationships.
-Details are found as item **60** [here](#worthy-tools) or accessed straight through [here](https://deepai.org/publication/knowledge-augmented-graph-machine-learning-for-drug-discovery-a-survey-from-precision-to-interpretability)
+Details are found as item **60** [here](https://github.com/aurimas13/Machine-Learning-Goodness) under Worthy Tools or accessed straight through [here](https://deepai.org/publication/knowledge-augmented-graph-machine-learning-for-drug-discovery-a-survey-from-precision-to-interpretability)

 # Machine Learning Visualisations | Day 50

 - Studied about Machine Learning Visualisations.
 Remembered the basics (1<sup>st</sup> link), then studied the implementation in PyTorch that I use frequently (2<sup>nd</sup> link) and finished by looking at visualisations role in ML (3<sup>rd</sup> link.)
-These articles can be accesesed though [here](#worthy-tools) as there they are as items **61**, **62** and **63** or by clicking on a link below:
+These articles can be accesesed though [here](https://github.com/aurimas13/Machine-Learning-Goodness) under Worthy Tools as there they are as items **61**, **62** and **63** or by clicking on a link below:
   1. [A Simple Guide to Machine Learning Visualisations](https://towardsdatascience.com/a-simple-guide-to-machine-learning-visualisations-6c808ac925dd)
   2. [How to Visualize PyTorch Neural Networks – 3 Examples in Python](https://appsilon.com/visualize-pytorch-neural-networks/)
   3. [Role of Data Visualization in Machine Learning](https://pub.towardsai.net/role-of-data-visualization-in-machine-learning-a6dd62ad1082)

 # Work in progress | Day 51

 - Worked on the private repository of [my own ML Project](https://github.com/aurimas13/ML-Project---Barbora) and dived into A/B testing by looking [here](https://netflixtechblog.com/interpreting-a-b-test-results-false-positives-and-statistical-significance-c1522d0db27a) or [here](https://towardsdatascience.com/simple-and-complet-guide-to-a-b-testing-c34154d0ce5a) as well as found tips for Data Scientists and Data Engineers in their interviews given by Seattle Data Guy [here](https://seattledataguy.substack.com/p/3-sql-interview-tips-and-questions?r=2ydye&s=w).
-All of the links can also be found [here](#worthy-tools) as items  **64**, **65** and **66**.
+All of the links can also be found [here](https://github.com/aurimas13/Machine-Learning-Goodness) under Worthy Tools as items  **64**, **65** and **66**.

 # ML Project & Git Cheat Sheet | Day 52

-- Worked on the private repository of [my own ML Project](https://github.com/aurimas13/ML-Project---Barbora) and came across a Cheat Sheet of Git commands for Data Science as could be acessed through a list [here](#worthy-tools) as item **67** or directly thourgh [here](https://www.kdnuggets.com/publications/sheets/Git_Cheatsheet_KDnuggets.pdf).
+- Worked on the private repository of [my own ML Project](https://github.com/aurimas13/ML-Project---Barbora) and came across a Cheat Sheet of Git commands for Data Science as could be acessed through a list [here](https://github.com/aurimas13/Machine-Learning-Goodness) under Worthy Tools as item **67** or directly thourgh [here](https://www.kdnuggets.com/publications/sheets/Git_Cheatsheet_KDnuggets.pdf).
 A summary of what it contains is described in this [website](https://www.kdnuggets.com/2022/11/git-data-science-cheatsheet.html) by KDnuggets.

 # CNN for Breast Cancer & Goodhart’s Law | Day  53

 - Found an article on Convolutional Neural Nets for Breast Cancer Classification that built an algorithm to automatically identify whether a patient is suffering from breast cancer or not by looking at biopsy images.
-The implementation could be found as item **68** [here](#worthy-tools) or accessed straight through [here](https://www.kdnuggets.com/2019/10/convolutional-neural-network-breast-cancer-classification.html).
+The implementation could be found as item **68** [here](https://github.com/aurimas13/Machine-Learning-Goodness) under Worthy Tools or accessed straight through [here](https://www.kdnuggets.com/2019/10/convolutional-neural-network-breast-cancer-classification.html).
 - Looked at Goodhart’s Law that says: “When a measure becomes a target, it ceases to be a good measure.”.
 This philosophy is strived for in OpenAI.
-More as item **69** [here](#worthy-tools) or accessed through [here](https://openai.com/blog/measuring-goodharts-law/).
+More as item **69** [here](https://github.com/aurimas13/Machine-Learning-Goodness) under Worthy Tools or accessed through [here](https://openai.com/blog/measuring-goodharts-law/).

 <p align="center">
   <img height="555px" src="https://github.com/aurimas13/Machine-Learning-Goodness/blob/main/Public/Images/cancer.png">